 Where is TDOV?

 Everywhere!
-We encourage you to create panels, talk to friends, and spread knowledge about the trans community no matter where you are!
+We encourage you to have discussions, create direct actions, and spread knowledge about the trans community no matter where you are!
 You can also join our Facebook event and use hashtag #tdov on social media.

 What is this year’s theme?